juntossomosmais/gitflow/gitflow/backend/README.md

 ![Alt text](../../assets/backend/img/variation_extra_sync_flow.png)

-## Variation: two features on dev before any release
+## Variation: flow with two features on dev without releases

 This variation can be very common and depends a lot on how many developers are working with the same code base.
 This case usually happens when two or more developers finish writing their code on their respective feature branches, for example: `feature/feat-A` and `feature/feat-B`, and they both send their finished code to the `develop` branch.
 In this case, the `develop` branch will have **more than one new feature** at the same time.